graphile/graphile.github.io/src/pages/index.md

 # Build Powerful GraphQL APIs

 <p class='lead'>
-GraphQL-Build provides you with a framework to build high-performance extensible GraphQL APIs by combining plugins and using advanced look-ahead features.
+Graphile-Build provides you with a framework to build high-performance extensible GraphQL APIs by combining plugins and using advanced look-ahead features.
 </p>